Weekend Reading – Canada Day Edition!

 - General savings/cash accounts

-A reminder millennials can get rich slowly if they follow the advice here – or anyone can for that matter.
+To avoid becoming a stress-out senior, a reminder millennials can get rich slowly if they follow the advice here – or anyone can for that matter.
 This post includes a link to a free ebook from the author.

 Congrats to Robb Engen who is doing very well based on this recent net worth update.